-Two rail companies operate trains along the line from Cusco to Machu Picchu Station in Aguas Calientes: PeruRail and Inca Rail (a third, Machu Picchu Train, merged with Inca Rail at the beginning of 2013).
-Combined, they offer various options in terms of price, departure points and scheduling.
+There are two rail companies that operate trains from Cusco to Machu Picchu Station in Aguas Calientes.
+They are PeruRail and Inca Rail.
+A third company, Machu Picchu Train, merged with Inca Rail in 2013.
+The two remaining companies offer various options in terms of price, departure points, and scheduling.

 PeruRail Trains to Machu Picchu

-PeruRail has a number of departure points running to Machu Picchu Station in Aguas Calientes:
+PeruRail has a number of departure points—Cusco, Urubamba, and Ollantaytambo—that can take you to the Machu Picchu station in Aguas Calientes.

-PeruRail also offers three different train classes along the Machu Picchu route (a fourth exists, but it’s a subsidized option for residents only -- great if you happen to have a foreign resident card):
+PeruRail offers three train classes for touring guests traveling along the Machu Picchu route (a fourth class exists, but it is a subsidized option for Peruvian residents only).

 Inca Rail to Machu Picchu

 Inca Rail runs from Ollantaytambo to Machu Picchu Station in Aguas Calientes (some Urubamba departures are available depending on train class).
-Inca Rail has three train/carriage classes: the economy-class Machu Picchu Train; the executive- and first-class Inca Train; and the Inca Princess, which provides a "presidential" service.
+Inca Rail has several classes: Machu Picchu train class; executive class; first-class; and the presidential service.